softwaresaved/byte-sized-rse/episodes/10-introduction.md

 - [PyCharm][pycharm] – great for Python development
 - [RStudio][r-studio] – designed specifically for R programming
 - [Eclipse][eclipse] – often used for Java and other compiled languages
-- [JupyterLab][juputer-lab] – interactive environment for Python and data science
+- [JupyterLab][jupyter-lab] – interactive environment for Python and data science
 - [Spyder][spyder] – popular among scientists using Python

 ## Intro to Debugging